Application process for a trademark

 Paying for your application

-If you file your application via Altinn, you can pay when filing or we can send you an invoice for the application fee within 10 working days after you have filed your application.
+If you file your application without paying at the same time, we will send you an invoice for the application fee within 10 working days after you have filed your application.
 You will be given a time limit of 4 weeks to pay.
 If you do not pay within that period, the application will be shelved.

 Not all applications lead to a trademark registration.
 Please note that you are paying for processing the application, not for your trademark being registered.